Which Source of Fleet or Trucking Data is Right for You?

 - Vehicles that carry 9-15 passengers for compensation – also called “for hire” – and cross state lines, like tour motor coaches

-- Vehicles that carry 15 or more passengers, not for compensation and cross state lines, like sports team buses
+- Vehicles that carry 15 or more passengers, not for compensation, and they cross state lines, like sports team buses

 - Any size vehicle that carries hazardous materials, anywhere

-Instead of being called “vehicles,” they are called “power units” in FMCSA data.
+They are called “power units” in FMCSA data, instead of “vehicles.”

 As of September 2021, about 686,000 companies in this data are actively operating.

 The vast majority are very small.
 About half (54%) are single-vehicle “owner-operator” companies.
 Another 28% have 2-4 power units.
-If you are seeking owner-operators to carry loads for you, this is okay.
+If you seek owner-operators to carry loads for you, this is okay.

 The remaining 18% are trucking fleets with 5 or more power units.
-Many of our customers are seeking these fleets to sell technology, maintenance, parts, fuel and other services.
+Many of our customers look for these fleets to sell technology, maintenance, parts, fuel, and other services.

 Are these numbers different than you expected?

 Clearly, larger fleets are a finite market.
-Only 2% of fleets in FMCSA data have 50 or more power units (about 12,600 fleets).
+Only 2% of fleets in FMCSA data have 50 or more power units.
+This is about 12,600 fleets.